jkobti/yetAnotherBoilerplate/main.md

 - **Authentication Flow:** UI components for login, logout, and user session management.
 - **Feature Flag Integration:** Client-side logic to show/hide features based on flags.
 - **Push Notifications:** Integration with Firebase Cloud Messaging (FCM) for push notifications.
+- **WebSocket Client:** Flutter WebSocket implementation for real-time communication with the backend (for chat, live notifications, collaborative features).
 - **Direct Object Storage Access:** Support for direct uploads/downloads to an object storage service using pre-signed URLs provided by the backend.

 ## Activation / Deactivation strategy